BenBowers/MWAtdr/README.md

 For specifics on the operation of the application, please refer to the Software Requirements Specification.

+See also `InversePolyphaseFilterFileSpec.md` and `OutputSignalFileSpec.md` for documentation of the application's custom file formats.

 ## Basic Project Overview

 The application is fully containerised with Docker and Singularity.